6 Gold Buying Mistakes to Avoid

 Offers to buy gold from subscription services are overhyped and frequently overpriced.

-Don't Forget to Check the Current Gold Price Before Buying
+3. Not Checking the Current Gold Price Before Buying

 One of the most common mistakes people make when buying gold is paying too much for it.
 Now, we’re not talking a five, 10, or even 20 percentage points over spot here.
 In fact, if you’re a retail customer, you will simply not be able to buy gold at spot prices.
+The same is true for silver coins.

 Chart of gold prices over the last half-century.